MStaffbane/SQLLitePyProject/README.md

 ### Features:
 - Displays Database Records
 - Allows User to add own Record
-- Allows User to delete a Record
+- Allows User to delete a Record (By ID only)
 - Search Feature
   - By ID
   - By First Name
   - By Last Name
   - By Email
 - Allows User to ammend a Record
+  - By First Name
+  - By Last Name
+  - By Email
 - Allows User to Reset or Create the Database
 - Exits the Program